Researchers

 Sara Eyal Ph.D.

-Research Interest: We are interested in investigating various aspects of the cannabinoid system in patients with epilepsy and in animal models of epilepsy.
+Research Interest: We are interested in various aspects of the cannabinoid system in patients with epilepsy and in cannabinoid distribution within the human body.

 Type of faculty: